pypingou/remote_builder/README.md

 More information about the project can be found in the `docs` folder which also contains a `mkdocs` project.
 If you have `mkdocs` install you can browse locally the documentation using `mkdocs --serve`.

+Full documentation about the project can be found at: https://remote-builder.readthedocs.io/en/latest/